Invariant manifolds of homoclinic orbits and the dynamical consequences of a super-homoclinic: A case study in (mathbb{R}^4) with (mathbb{Z}_2)-symmetry and integral of motion: Analysis near homoclinics and super-homoclinics

 By virtue of the above results, we can prove Theorems \ref{Th782ju2iu22} (case \(2\lambda_{1}< \lambda_{2}\)) and \ref{Invariantmanifoldthm}: \begin{proof}[Proof of Theorem \ref{Th782ju2iu22}: case \(2\lambda_{1}< \lambda_{2}\)] The proof is an immediate consequence of Remark \ref{Remiuboyboweouberuvg} and Lemmas \ref{Lem899i3n9n9in3o2ubqc}, \ref{Lem6647ububquybdu1tyqbuq} and \ref{Lem12wo0ij4u4hhsza0}. \end{proof} \begin{proof}[Proof of Theorem \ref{Invariantmanifoldthm}] By Proposition \ref{Cor12byeijheuije} and the preceding Lemmas we have that \(W^{u}_{\text{loc}}\left(\Gamma\right) = \Gamma\) when \(bd < 0\), and \(W^{s}_{\text{loc}}\left(\Gamma\right) = \Gamma\) when \(cd > 0\).
 The rest of the theorem is already proved (see Proposition \ref{Prop453ityuuuihbbdhjdndaa}). \end{proof}

 The following remark suggests an alternative formulation of Theorem \ref{Invariantmanifoldthm}: \begin{myrem} Consider the global stable and unstable invariant manifolds of the equilibrium \(O\) of system (\ref{eq23000}).
 Let \(\gamma^{u}\) (resp. \(\gamma^{s}\)) be a curve at the intersection of the global unstable (resp. stable) invariant manifold of \(O\) and the cross-section \(\Pi^{s}\) (resp. \(\Pi^{u}\)) which passes through \(M^{s}\) (resp. \(M^{u}\)).
 Following the discussion above, the slope of the tangent line to the curve \(\gamma^{u}\) at \(M^{s}\) is \(\frac{d}{b}\).
 Moreover, the slope of the tangent line to the curve \(\gamma^{s}\) at \(M^{u}\) is \(\frac{-c}{d}\).
 This suggests an alternative way to detect \(\text{sgn}\left(bd\right)\) and \(\text{sgn}\left(cd\right)\) which are required in the statement of Theorem \ref{Invariantmanifoldthm}.
-Indeed, instead of computing the coefficients \(a\), \(b\), \(c\) and \(d\) in Theorem \ref{Invariantmanifoldthm}, one can investigate how the global stable and unstable invariant manifolds of the equilibrium \(O\) intersect the cross-sections \(\Pi^{u}\) and \(\Pi^{s}\) along the homoclinic orbit \(\Gamma\). \end{myrem}
+Indeed, instead of computing the coefficients \(a\), \(b\), \(c\) and \(d\) in Theorem \ref{Invariantmanifoldthm}, one can look at the slopes of the intersection curves of the global stable and unstable invariant manifolds of the equilibrium \(O\) with the cross-sections \(\Pi^{u}\) and \(\Pi^{s}\) at the points \(M^{u}\) and \(M^{s}\). \end{myrem}